 Biography of Frederica M. Williams

 Frederica M. Williams, President and CEO of Whittier Street Health Care Center (Whittier) since 2002, has transformed a basic community health care center into a neighborhood centerpiece and national model.
-Her keen vision has positioned Whittier as a leader in urban health care with a crucial focus on the importance of culturally competent healthcare and social services for diverse populations.
+Her keen vision has positioned Whittier as a leader in urban health care with a crucial focus on the importance of health equity, social justice and economic equality.

 Under Williams’ direction, Whittier has embarked upon ambitious community outreach campaigns, taking quality health care and social services to patients rather than waiting for patients to arrive at their door.
 Whether hosting New England’s largest men’s health summit, making health care practitioners available at local houses of worship, or providing the homeless and residents of public housing with on-site access to health screenings, Whittier relentlessly engages its neighborhood, encouraging healthy lifestyles and paving the way for better health.
 This fervor to better the community’s health is cultivated from the top, beginning with Williams.